 Price: $$$

 If you’re shopping for official books despite my caution against it, here is a list of books you might be looking at.
-Just keep in mind that you only should buy these if you know your giftee wants one specifically.
+Remember, you should only buy these if your giftee wants one specifically.

-What D&D products have you loved?
-Cast Message in the comments below so we can spread the word for the best tools for DMs and players!
+What D&D products have you loved in 2024?
+Cast Message in the comments below to spread the word about the best tools for DMs and players!
+We’d love to discover new ideas for our Dungeons & Dungeons gift guide.